arpandatta011/doctor-survey-predictor/README.md

 ### Navigate to the project directory: cd doctor-survey-predictor

-### Create and activate a virtual environment: python -m venv venv
+### Create and activate a virtual environment: python -m venv

 ### On Windows use: venv\Scripts\activate